lucahendicott/note-taker/README.md

 # Note Taker

 ## Description
-A simple application that saves any notes a user enters with a note title and note decription.
+A simple application built with Node JS and Express.
+The app saves any notes a user enters with a note title and note decription.
 The user can save and delete any notes at any time.
 Any notes saved will still be available upon a page reload.

 ## Table of Contents
 * [Installation](#installation)